Gino Guerrero

 Gino Guerrero Lara (born 24 October 1992) is a Peruvian footballer who plays as a winger for Universidad Técnica de Cajamarca in the Peruvian Primera División.

-Club career
+Career

 In 2011, Gino Guerrero got his first chance to play for the Alianza Lima first team in the Torneo Intermedio cup, where he replaced Carlos Jairzinho Gonzales but could not help his side getting eliminated on penalties away to José Gálvez FBC.

 The following season, he made his Torneo Descentralizado league debut in the 1–1 draw at home against Inti Gas for round 38.
 He featured for Alianza in 13 league matches that season.